Playboy Enterprises, Inc. v. Welles: Circuit court opinion

 Playboy Enterprises claimed that Welles's use of its trademarks was an infringement because her actions were likely to cause confusion among web users who could conclude that her site was the official Playboy site.
 Here the company claimed that Welles's site caused initial interest confusion, in the belief that web users interested in purchasing Playboy merchandise would be confused and think that Welles's site was the forum at which to do it.
 That legal doctrine had been defined by the Ninth Circuit precedent Brookfield Communications, Inc. v.
 West Coast Entertainment Corp. in 1999.

 The district court found that Playboy Enterprises failed to present any evidence that Welles's use of the trademarked terms at her website damaged its merchandise sales, that her usage was likely to lead users to believe that her site was affiliated with the magazine, or that an appreciable number of web users would land on Welles' site upon searching for the Playboy site.
 Therefore, the company's trademarks were not diluted by Welles's use of them on her own site.

 Furthermore, the court held that Welles was entitled to mention the name of the magazine and its related terms like "PMOY" in a basic description of herself for identification and promotion purposes.
 This in turn was an allowable nominative use of the trademarks.
 The truly new issue to be decided in this case was the matter of trademark usage in the metatags for a website created by a different party.
 Here the circuit court ruled that Welles's use of the trademarked terms for this purpose was nominative as well.
 However, she was not permitted to use the distinctive Playboy rabbit logo at her site.

 Impact

 Playboy Enterprises, Inc. v.
-Welles has been noted as an important early Internet law precedent, clarifying the use of trademarks at sites designed by, and promoting, parties other than the owner of those trademarks.
+Welles has been noted as an important early Internet law precedent, clarifying the use of trademarks at sites designed by, and promoting, parties other than the owners of those trademarks.
 The ruling was especially influential in addressing this matter in the use of metatags, which can affect the results when a web user searches for an official site but finds an unaffiliated site in which the owner is only mentioned for descriptive purposes.